 Attendance is free, registration is required >>>>

-Tony Judt said that “the post-national Europe, the one of the welfare state, cooperative and peaceful, was not born of the optimistic, ambitious and progressive project that today’s euro-idealistic imagined from pure retrospective; it was the fruit of an insecure anxiety.
+According to the historian Tony Judt, “the post-national Europe, the one of the welfare state, cooperative and peaceful, was not born of the optimistic, ambitious and progressive project that today’s euro-idealistic imagined from pure retrospective; it was the fruit of an insecure anxiety.
 Harassed by the ghost of history, its leaders carried out social reforms and founded new institutions as a prophylactic measure to hold the past at bay.”

 The ghost of history was at the foundation of the common European project, but keeping the past at bay was – and is – impossible.
 Since the end of the twentieth century, especially, memory has become a cultural and political battlefield where stories about the past have a hegemonic vocation.
 These conflicts have required a European response, a response in the form of management, in the form of a public policy of memory.

-Guided visit to the permanent exhibition of the House of European History
+9.00 am: Guided visit to the permanent exhibition with Martí Grau, curator at House of European History

-Home Affairs and Citizenship (TBC); Constanze Itzel, Head of Unit, House of European History; Jordi Guixé, Director of EUROM.
+Constanze Itzel, Head of Unit, House of European History